cloudmesh/cloudmesh-nlp/documentation/README-google.md

 # Google Translation Service

 In order to get started using google translate there are steps for setup.

-## How to get started using this api.

 Navigate to the link

 * <https://cloud.google.com>